Tiruchirappalli: Contemporary and modern history

 Tiruchirappalli played an active role during the pre-independence era; there were a number of strikes and non-violent protests during the Quit India Movement, notably the South Indian Railway Strike that took place in 1928.
 The city was the base for the Vedaranyam salt march initiated by C. Rajagopalachari in parallel with the Dandi March in 1930.
 Tiruchirappalli was an epicentre of the anti-Hindi agitations of Tamil Nadu when a team of Tamil language supporters gathered and organised a rally from the city to Madras in 1938.
 Later in 1965, Tiruchirappalli was made the base of the "Madras state Anti-Hindi Conference" convened by C. Rajagopalachari.
 The population of Tiruchirappalli continued to grow rapidly, achieving a growth rate of 36.9% during the period 1941–51.
 After independence in 1947, Tiruchirappalli fell behind other cities such as Salem and Coimbatore in terms of growth.
 Tiruchirappalli remained a part of Madras State, which was renamed Tamil Nadu in 1969.
 The city underwent extensive economic development in the 1960s with the commissioning of Bharat Heavy Electricals Limited.
 In the early 1980s, M. G. Ramachandran, then Chief Minister of Tamil Nadu drafted a plan to move the state's administrative headquarters to Tiruchirappalli.
 A satellite town was developed near Navalpattu on the outskirts of the city, but the proposed move was shelved by successive governments.

-Like much of Tamil Nadu, Tiruchirappalli remains prone to communal tensions based on religion and ethnicity.
 There have been occasional outbreaks of violence against Sri Lankans.
-In 2009, the offices of a Sri Lankan airline were attacked in the city.
-In September 2012, two groups of Sri Lankan pilgrims who had visited the Basilica of Our Lady of Good Health in Velankanni and the Poondi Madha Basilica had their buses attacked in Tiruchirappalli by a group of Tamil activists.
 Owing to a series of terrorist attacks in Indian cities since 2000, security has been increased at sites such as Sri Ranganathaswamy Temple.